 3. 有点儿 + noun

-冰箱里还有点儿牛奶。(bīng xiāng lǐ hái yǒu diǎnr niú nǎi.) = There is a little milk in the refrigerator.
+冰箱里还有点儿牛奶。(bīng xiāng lǐ hái yǒu diǎnr niú nǎi.)
+There’s a little bit of milk in the fridge.

 我对这部电影有点印象。(wǒ duì zhè bù diàn yǐng yǒu diǎn yìn xiàng.)
 I have a vague recollection of that movie

-我有点儿不喜欢这首歌了。(wǒ yǒu diǎn bù xǐ huan zhè shǒu gē le.) = I did not like this song very much.
+我有点儿不喜欢这首歌了。(wǒ yǒu diǎn bù xǐ huan zhè shǒu gē le.)
+I didn’t like the song very much.

 一点儿 (yī diǎnr)